yaoyangdi/monash_hiring/README.md

 ### User Guide

 - By pressing the Enter key, you can generate a tag (repeated tag names are not allowed), then click the search icon to display results (Images matched by tags).
 - Don't know on what to search?
 No worries!
-Click the tag you are interested in and it will pop up onto the search box.
+Click the tag you are interested in under the search box and it will pop up onto the search box.
 - Want to return to the home page?
 Click Logo "Tag Flickr" to achieve.
 - Search for tags but no any associated image?
 Looking forward to your contribution! (via the link at the bottom of the page)